top of page

 Friendly Reminder: A Work In Progress

-Just a friendly reminder to our readers and an equally friendly heads up to those joining us for the first time.
+Just a friendly reminder to PRC Readers and an equally friendly heads up to those joining us for the first time.
 This is a fluid journal.
 Meaning, all of the entries here are undergoing constant revision.
-In short, Writings and Latest are A Work In Progress.
+In short, like PRC, Writings is A Work In Progress.

 From an intellectual point of view another way of putting this would be to say that I believe in, as Ludwig von Boltzmann said, the hypothetical character of all theoretical constructs.